Share

 Verify your new license

 Once issued, your CCB license will appear in the public database within 1-2 business days.
-Search your business name at CCB Lookup to confirm your license, bond, and insurance are showing correctly.
+Search your business name at CCB Lookup or verify by CCB number at OR CCB Lookup to confirm your license, bond, and insurance are showing correctly.
 Your clients will verify your license before hiring you - ensure the record is accurate from day one.

 The Responsible Managing Individual (RMI)